KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-FSAPI.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-FTP-image by jboucly](https://github.com/jboucly/MMM-FTP-image)